Thrasi may be named after Trassach. See the Uí Bairrche.

 Treshnish in Mull and Tressness in Orkney may mean ' Thrasi's ness.'

-There is no proper explanation of the name Trossachs further to the south in Scotland, in what would have been a Gaelic Irish area.
+There is no proper explanation of the name Trassachs or Trossachs further to the south in Scotland, in what would have been a Gaelic Irish area.

 Eyers, Michael (1893) Scottish place names: their meanings explained